rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 it is advantageous to execute these tasks on a background thread rather than the main thread.
 Executing such tasks on the main thread significantly increases the likelihood of GUI blocking and the application's unresponsiveness.

-**Swift 6 Language Mode and Strict Concurrency Checking:** When Swift 6 language mode is *enabled* and strict concurrency checking is set to *Complete*, Xcode at compile time prevents any potential data races.

 #### RsyncUI Version 2.2.2